vitalidze/traccar-web/features/notifications.md

 Setup
 -----

-First of all, all users that want to receive notifications must have email field filled and at least one notification event type selected in profile.
+First of all, each user that wants to receive notifications must have email field filled and at least one notification event type selected in profile.
 This is done in Settings >> Account menu.

 ![Account settings menu](http://i60.tinypic.com/14kaam1.png)